Swift-AI/Swift-AI/README.md

 let error: Float = try network.backpropagate(answer: correctAnswer)
 ```

 **train** - Initiates an automated training process on the neural network.
-Accepts all sets of inputs and corresponding answers to use during the training process, all sets of inputs and answers to be used for network validation, as well as an error threshold to determine when a sufficient solution has been found.
+Accepts all sets of inputs and corresponding answers to use during the training process and all sets of inputs and answers to be used for network validation, as well as an error threshold to determine when a sufficient solution has been found.

 The validation data (`testInputs` and `testAnswers`) will NOT be used to train the network, but will be used to test the network's progress periodically.
 Once the desired error threshold on the validation data has been reached, the training will stop.
-An appropriate error threshold should take into account the number of validation sets as well as their values, because error is accumulated over the entire set of validation data.
+An appropriate error threshold should take into account the number of validation sets, as error is accumulated over all sets of data.
 Ideally, the validation data should be randomly selected and representative of the entire search space.

-Note: this method will block the calling thread until it is finished, but may safely be dispatched on a background queue.
+Note: this method will block the calling thread until it is finished, but may safely be dispatched to a background queue.

 ```
 let weights = try network.train(inputs: allImages, answers: allAnswers, testInputs: validationImages, testAnswers: validationAnswers, errorThreshold: 0.2)